ALISS Womens History Month showcase 2026

 Women’s Activism, Material Culture and the North Staffordshire Miners’ Wives Action Group Archive

-The presenters will Explore the NSMWAG Archive at Keele University, the role of material culture in preserving women’s activism, and reflect on why such collections matter.
+The presenters Explored the NSMWAG Archive at Keele University, the role of material culture in preserving women’s activism, and reflected on why such collections matter.

 Ursula Ackrill, Special Collections Librarian and Sarah Colborne, Collections Archivist with Manuscripts and Special Collections, University of Nottingham